dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** Documents the plan for a "Log State" button that outputs critical state information (cycle history, current inputs) to the debug channel to accelerate troubleshooting.
 - **Tags:** feature plan, phase 2, ui, ux, debugging, logging, state management

+### A60.
+DCE - Phase 2 - Cycle 0 Onboarding Experience
+- **Description:** Documents the plan for a special "Cycle 0" mode to guide new users in setting up their project by generating an initial set of planning documents.
+- **Tags:** feature plan, phase 2, onboarding, first-run, project setup

 ## II.
 Standalone Utilities & Guides

 ### A149.
 Local LLM Integration Plan